jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **Wall-Clock time:** The way people are used to measuring time through the day.
 When people view "11:30 AM" on the wall clock, they conclude it's mid-day and time for lunch, while viewing "11:00 PM" indicates it is night time and possibly time to sleep.

 **Time Zone:** A geographic area where people have agreed to set their calendars and clocks in the same way.
 Most use the Gregorian calendar, and set their clocks so that "11:30 AM" is roughly the middle of daylight hours.
-At certain times of the year, people in the Time Zone may change their clocks by 1 hour, to follow Daylight Saving Time.
+At certain times of the year, people in the Time Zone may change their clocks by 1 hour, to follow daylight saving time.

 The best source of Time Zone areas by this definition is the standard IANA Time Zone database.
 A good example of an actual Time Zone map is here: [http://efele.net/maps/tz/us/](http://efele.net/maps/tz/us/).